Environment Variables in Linux: How to List, Set & Manage

 Introduction

-In this tutorial, you will learn how to set, view, and unset environment variables in Linux.
+In this tutorial, you will learn how to set, view, export, and remove environment variables in Linux.

 Prerequisites